lpsm-dev/loli/README.md

 <details><summary>🐋 Run</summary>
 <p>

-Docker commands to run a container with yout image:
+Docker commands to run a container with your image:

 * **Linux** running: